codervivek/excursus/README.md

 ### Installing

-Create a vitual enviroment if you have deal with multiple pyhton projects.
+Create a vitual enviroment if you have deal with multiple python projects.

 ```
 sudo apt-get install python-virtualenv